 I did, however, begin to contemplate what I wanted the rest of my career and post-career to look like.
 I thought about the things I might do if I were to retire.

-I decided to work for a while longer, but will bow out in less than five years from that initial revelation.
-I’m leaving my anesthesia job late in the summer of 2019.
+I decided to work for a while longer, but I bowed out less than five years after that initial revelation.
 It’s a decision that I came to after much reflection and discussion with my wife, my kids, and even my parents.

-In the interim four and a half years from discovering this thing called financial independence, our nest egg has almost doubled from both work and investment returns.
-I feel more than ready for what’s next both financially and emotionally.
+In the interim four and a half years from discovering this thing called financial independence, our nest egg has doubled from a combination of both work and investment returns.
+I felt more than ready for what would come next (semi-retirement) both financially and emotionally.

 I did not want to leave my colleagues in the lurch, and I played a prominent role in identifying my eventual replacement who happened to reach out to me to inquire about the possibility of a job opening in our small group.

 He was hired a year and a half before he’d be eligible to start and I agreed to stay on until he was finished with residency, living here, and oriented to the job.
-I expressed a desire to be involved in that aspect, too, and I look forward to passing on a few last bits of wisdom before moving along.
+I expressed a desire to be involved in that aspect, too, and I was able to pass on a few last bits of wisdom before moving along.